-Most dogs between five and 18 months, large or small, play hard — it’s up to us to locate toys that are both safe and last more than 20 seconds once the dog starts using them!
+Most dogs between five and 18 months, large or small, play hard.
+Finding a dog toy that doesn’t get destroyed within minutes is a challenge — it’s up to us to find toys that are both safe and last once the dog starts using them!

-A game of tug with you or another dog makes many dogs’ lists of all-time fun activities, so knotted rope bones, strong rubber tug toys or large plastic bones are good additions to the toy box.
-When your dog is suffering from ear infection, learn more about the cure and click here.
+A game of tug with you or another dog makes many dogs’ lists of all-time fun activities, so knotted rope bones, strong rubber tug toys or large plastic bones are good additions to your dog toy box.

 My first criterion when choosing a dog toy is, “Will it last longer than a week?”
 If the answer is yes, then the toy likely passes the safety test, as well.
 The second is, “Will my dog play with it?”
 Toy-treat combos, such as products made from rawhide, might be enjoyed by your dog, but don’t qualify as interactive or provide much mental stimulation.
 While some dogs are happy to make a toy from anything, it’s important to start teaching your dog early in puppyhood which objects are for playing, and which objects belong to you.